 The income figures from the tax return will accurately represent revenue from all sources.
 However, the expenses taken make the tax return unsuitable for presentation elsewhere.
 Items such as depreciation, discretionary spending, owner’s perks and pensions lower the net profit figures, sometimes past zero on tax returns.
 Presenting a buyer or a bank with a financial statement showing a small or no profit is simply unacceptable when selling a business or applying for credit or a mortgage.
 Buyers are not likely to purchase a business that has minimum profit or losses on a tax return.
 Banks will lend borrower money with adverse information only in limited situations.

 The benefit of recasting the income in this scenario is that the re-casted income statement will show a better representation of the business, more than likely with more favorable numbers for the seller, buyer and lender.
 In order to recast financial statements, the following items should be adjusted to reflect reality: owner salaries, nonrecurring expenses and income, investments and non-operating expenses, interest payments, depreciation expense, rent expense, discretionary expenses, and pensions.
-The result will be a more accurate and reliable presentation of income that a bank or buyers can use to gauge the activity of the business and that an owner can use to make better business decisions.
+The result will be a more accurate and reliable presentation of income to use in calculating a company worth.
+Additionally a bank or buyers can use to gauge the activity of the business and that an owner can use to make better business decisions.

 Recasting the Balance Sheet For Company Worth and Valuation